dutch pancake recipe

 Optional:

 • Sugar.
-You don’t find sugar in all dutch baby recipes but I like to add a bit, it helps the outer edge get nice and crisp.
+You don’t find sugar in all dutch baby recipes, but I like to add a bit to my sweet version, it helps get crispy edges.

 • Cinnamon.
 A dash of cinnamon adds a lot to your pancake.